-For serious or catastrophic injuries from a Florida car accident, we highly recommend you get a lawyer.
+For serious or catastrophic injuries from a car accident, we highly recommend you get a lawyer.
 You won’t be able to recover all the compensation you need through PIP and PDL insurance.
-Instead, you’re going to have to pursue a third-party insurance claim or personal injury lawsuit against the other driver.
+Instead, you’re going to have to pursue a third-party insurance claim or lawsuit against the other driver.
 That driver might not carry liability insurance to cover your injuries.
-The lack of insurance makes it even more important that you have an attorney who can help you recover form the liable party directly.
+The lack of insurance makes it even more important that you have an attorney who can help you recover from the liable party directly.

 Performing an Independent Investigation

 Once you file your insurance claim, the insurance companies involved will investigate the crash.
 An investigation may involve returning to the scene, taking photographs, recreating the collision, interviewing eyewitnesses, gathering evidence from surveillance cameras or cell phone records, obtaining police reports, and studying medical records.

 How long your investigation takes depends on the facts of the case.
-Make sure you go to the doctor for any crash-related injuries right away, as the insurance company will look at this information to gauge how serious or painful your injuries might have been.
+Make sure you go to the doctor for any injuries right away, as the insurance company will look at this information to gauge how serious your injuries might have been.

 Your attorney will thoroughly and independently investigate the crash.
 Don’t rely on the insurance company’s investigation and findings.
 You should discover the truth for yourself.
-For complex accidents, we might hire an accident reconstruction.
+For complex accidents, we might hire an accident reconstructionist.
 This person can take the data we have about the crash and use mathematics to uncover who caused the crash or specific facts, like how fast someone was moving at the time of the collision.

 Identifying the Liable Party (or Parties)